Rürup Pension Calculator: Does a Rürup Pension work for you?

 The payout phase and the Rentenfaktor

-In the payout phase, you get an "aktueller" or "current" Rentenfaktor which includes the additional benefit of the so-called "Überschussbeteiligung", the sharing in excess returns.
-If your life insurance company has insured people with very high life expectancies, you can expect to get very little from this sharing and in any case you can expect to get it only very late in life.
+In the payout phase, you get an “aktueller” or “current” Rentenfaktor and the additional benefit of the so-called “Überschussbeteiligung”, the sharing in excess returns.
+This additional payment is a black box and very few data are published on this: we can not recommend you to rely on this.
+If your life insurance company has insured people with very high life expectancies, you can expect to get very little from this sharing, and in any case, you can expect to get it only very late in life.

 How to assess Rürup: main benefits and drawbacks of the Rürup pension